White Film On Goldfish -5 Causes and Effective Treatment

 Again, some antifungal medications will also help.
 Since goldfish are sensitive, Malachite green antifungal medicine will be helpful to fight the infection.

 Furthermore, for severe cases, you can also consider methylene blue, gentian violet, or other effective antifungal solutions.
+However, make sure to carefully follow the instructions on the product to avoid overdosing the goldfish by accident.
 (Our Pick: De La Cruz Gentian Violet)

 How to Prevent the White Flim Problem on Goldfish